allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 ```

 If we arranged them by value, we would end up collecting these 10
-banknotes in four piles with values: [10, 20, 50, 100], so the cardinal number of the set containing my 10
+banknotes in four piles with values: `[10, 20, 50, 100]`, so the cardinal number of the set containing my 10
 banknotes equals: 4.

 Elasticsearch has a special function: [cardinality](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-metrics-cardinality-aggregation.html), which is used to determine the power of the set and we use
-specifically this function to count unique occurrences that I mentioned earlier.
+this function specifically to count unique occurrences that I mentioned earlier.

 It may seem that counting unique occurrences of values is a trivial task.
 Let’s go back to our example with the banknotes.
 You can think of many ways to check how many
 unique values there are in this list, probably one of the simplest is to use the `HashSet` class.
 One of its main features is
 that it de-duplicates the elements added to it, thus it stores only one occurrence of each.

-After adding 10 values of banknotes: [10, 20, 50, 20, 50, 100, 50, 20, 10, 10] to an instance of the `HashSet`
+After adding 10 values of banknotes: `[10, 20, 50, 20, 50, 100, 50, 20, 10, 10]` to an instance of the `HashSet`
-class, it will ultimately only store the values [10, 20, 50, 100] (not necessarily in that order, but it
+class, it will ultimately only store the values `[10, 20, 50, 100]` (not necessarily in that order, but it
 doesn’t matter it this case).
 So all we need to do is check the size of this set and we have the result we were
 looking for: 4.

-This solution is very simple and looks tempting, yet it has a certain drawback: the more unique elements the set stores,
+This solution is simple and looks tempting, yet it has a certain drawback: the more unique elements the set stores,
 the more memory our program needs.
 In an extreme case, when each added element is different from
 the others, the memory complexity of this approach will be linear.
 This is bad news when we
-want to operate on a large volume of data, because we will very quickly use all available memory.
+want to operate on a large volume of data, because we will immediately use all available memory.
 If, additionally, requests for the cardinal number come from
 clients with high intensity, and the input set contains billions of elements, it is easy to imagine that the
 approach described above has no chance of success.